PLP-Academy/kkweli.github.io/README.md

 I wanted a place to highlight my technical expertise and GitHub contributions with a clean, modern design.

 ### Tech Stack
-I built it using plain HTML and CSS, with Font Awesome for icons to keep it simple yet stylish.
+I built it using plain HTML and CSS, with Font Awesome for icons.

 ### Design
 I opted for a sleek color palette featuring teal as the primary accent, paired with black and gray for a balanced contrast.
 To add some personality, I included an animated wave background that gently moves, enhancing the visual appeal.
 I also ensured the layout is fully responsive, adapting seamlessly across devices from mobile phones to desktops.